Star Wars Battlefront II (2017 video game): Critical response

-In 2019, two years after the game's release, IGN published a new review of the game, after 2 years worth of updates.
-In the new review, David Jagneaux gave the game 8.8/10 (compared to the original review's 6.5/10), saying "After over two years of updates and changes, EA and DICE have redeemed this gorgeous shooter and turned it into one of the best multiplayer adaptations of the Star Wars universe to date."
+In 2019, IGN's David Jagneaux reviewed the game and gave it 8.8 out of 10 (compared to the original review's 6.5 out of 10), saying "After over two years of updates and changes, EA and DICE have redeemed this gorgeous shooter and turned it into one of the best multiplayer adaptations of the Star Wars universe to date."
 Jagneaux noted that the significant improvements were to the multiplayer portion of the game and that the single-player story remained "overly safe, short, and disappointing".